Gibson Steps, Great Ocean Road, Victoria © Visit Victoria

 The Great Barrier Reef

-The Great Barrier Reef is the world’s largest coral reef system and home to the most amazing diverse marine life, surrounded by picturesque tropical islands with some of the world’s most beautiful sun-soaked beaches.
+The Great Barrier Reef is the world’s largest coral reef system and home to the most amazing diverse marine life.
+Above the water, the reef is neighboured by picturesque tropical islands and some of the world’s most beautiful sun-soaked beaches.

 Uluru and Kata Tjuta